Mostly peaceful

 Protest march against possible FPÖ government participation

-"We see it as our responsibility to show quickly and emphatically that we and the majority in Austria do not want the FPÖ to participate in government," says Natalie Assmann, a spokesperson and organizer who was already involved in the 2018 demonstrations.
+"We see it as our responsibility to show quickly and emphatically that we and the majority in Austria do not want the FPÖ to join the government," says Natalie Assmann, a spokesperson and organizer who was already involved in the demonstrations in 2018.

 Short-term change of route

-According to the organization, the demonstrators had initially planned to gather in front of the parliament in Vienna's first district at 6 p.m., but this was changed at short notice on Tuesday, as a cordon was imposed around the parliament due to a planned Federal Council meeting.
+At around 7.30 pm, the "Thursday demo" marched through Vienna's city center.
+According to the organization, the demonstrators had initially planned to gather at 6 p.m. in front of the parliament in Vienna's first district, but this was changed at short notice on Tuesday, as a cordon was imposed around the parliament due to a planned Federal Council meeting.
+The demonstration now started at Vienna's main university at Schottentor.

-The protesters are receiving political support from the Vienna Green Party - they are also expected to be on site to support the rally.
+The protesters received political support from the Vienna Greens, who were also on site to support the rally.
 They also called on the SPÖ women to take part in the demonstration under the motto "Fix zam gegen rechts!".
-Green Party leader Sigrid Maurer signaled her support on her Instagram channel and "hopes to meet more participants there".
-Member of the National Council David Stögmüller also announced his attendance.

 25 years of protest history